HDB loan or bank loan??

 What is the difference in repayment schedule?

 Depending on your answers to the above questions, you can decide whether you should refinance your HDB loan or not.
-We suggest that you refinance your HDB loan with a bank if the monthly instalments and effective interest rate on the bank loan are lower, and you would be allowed to make prepayments without incurring additional charges.
+We suggest that you refinance your HDB loan with a bank if the monthly instalments and the effective interest rate on the bank loan are lower, and you would be allowed to make prepayments without incurring additional charges.
 However, remember that you won’t be able to switch back to an HDB loan once you refinance it with a bank loan, and banks will be stricter in enforcing your payment obligations.

 Let’s illustrate this with the POSB HDB Loan, which offers: